 Do I need a lawyer to sell my house in South Dakota?

 You're not legally required to use a lawyer to sell in South Dakota, but having one can be helpful.
 Real estate attorneys will usually charge around $300 per hour for their services.
 It may seem expensive, but having a professional help you with legal requirements is worth the cost — especially when selling FSBO.
+Learn more by chatting with an experienced real estate lawyer.

 Is selling a house without a realtor worth it in South Dakota?